List of Coptic Orthodox churches in Australia: Diocese of Sydney, New South Wales, Queensland, Northern Territory and all East Asia

-The diocese was placed under the guidance of Archbishop Angaelos of London by Papal Decree 13/2021.
+The diocese is currently under the guidance of Pope Tawadros since April 2023.

 Bishop Daniel is the bishop of the diocese and has overseen the expansion of the churches, services and the flock of the diocese since his ordination in 2002.

 The diocese territory includes Sydney, New South Wales, Queensland, Northern Territory, Thailand, Singapore, and all East Asia.
 The following is a list of the churches under the diocese and the priests serving in each church: